Earlier this month, we packed up our bags and went on a road trip. I posted my road trip recap here.

 Pack simple meals.

 To save money on food, I always try to go to the grocery store during the trip and stock up on simple things to make.
-We always try to bring a cooler as well.
+We always try to bring a cooler as well and pack some meals (check out these great packing items for road trips here).

 This isn’t just to save money, you can also eat healthier this way as well because you won’t need to stop at a fast food restaurant for every single meal.